Ratio-consistent estimation for long range dependent Toeplitz covariance with application to matrix data whitening: Numerical studies on inconsistency properties

 Because of the ratio inconsistency of $\hRb_M^b$, we may observe some extra "pseudo" spikes caused by the spikes of $\Rb_M^{1/2}(\hRb_M^b)^{-1}\Rb_M^{1/2}$, if we replace $\hRb_M$ with $\hRb_M^b$ in the whitening procedure.
 Let

-which parallels the matrix $\bSb_w$ in \eqref{eq:Sw_pca} with this replacement.
+which parallels the matrix $\Sb_w$ in \eqref{eq:Sw_pca} with this replacement.
 In order to better illustrate the pseudo spikes, when $N>M$, we will plot the ESD of its dual sample covariance matrix

-We take $M=1000, N=8000$, $\Cb_N=\Ib$, and plot in Figure~\ref{fig:pseudo_spikes} the histogram of the ESD's of $\Sb_{wb}$ and also of the corresponding dual matrix $\Sb_w$ derived from $\bSb_w$.
+We take $M=1000, N=8000$, $\Cb_N=\Ib$, and plot in Figure~\ref{fig:pseudo_spikes} the histogram of the ESD's of $\Sb_{wb}$ and also of the corresponding dual matrix $\Sb_w$ derived from $\Sb_w$.
 We can see that when $\Cb_N$ has no spikes, some unexpected spikes are observed in the ESD of $\Sb_{wb}$, whereas the corresponding $\Sb_w$ does not have this problem.
 Note also that this phenomenon occurs only with very large ratio $c=N/M$.
 When we take $N=3000$ or $N=800$ instead, the pseudo spikes disappear, see Figure~\ref{fig:esd_bSbw_3000} and \ref{fig:esd_bSbw_800}.

-A heuristic explanation can be given here.
-From the ratio LSD consistency described in Proposition~\ref{prop:lsd_consistent}, the ratio inconsistency described in Proposition~\ref{prop:inconsis_Rb} and the numeric simulations in this section, we can think of the matrix $(\Rb_M^b)^{-1/2}\Rb_M(\Rb_M^b)^{-1/2}$ asymptotically as a finite perturbation of identity.
+Here is a heuristic explanation.
+From the ratio LSD consistency described in Proposition~\ref{prop:lsd_consistent}, the ratio inconsistency described in Proposition~\ref{prop:inconsis_Rb} and the numeric simulations in this section, we can think of $(\Rb_M^b)^{-1/2}\Rb_M(\Rb_M^b)^{-1/2}$ asymptotically as a finite perturbation of identity.
 Thus the appearance or disappearance of pseudo spikes can be explained by the spikes of separable model

 where $\mathbf{\Sigma}$ can be a positive deterministic Hermitian matrix.
-Largest eigenvalues of this matrix obeys a phase transition phenomenon as established in \cite{ding2019spiked}.
+Largest eigenvalues of this matrix obeys a phase transition phenomenon as established in \cite{ding2021spiked}.